jjspeedie/sandwich-bib/README.md

 }
 ```

-Even though these two bib items are for the same paper (Beck & Bary 2019), the ``merged2345.bib`` file retains both.
+The second one is not commented-out, even though these two bib items are for the same paper (Beck & Bary 2019).
+The ``merged2345.bib`` file retains both.

 ## 3. Make a merged .bbl file

 The next part is really the trick.
-We leverage the compiled **.bbl** (not .bib!) file to do some of the work for us.
+We leverage the compiled **.bbl** (not the same as .bib) file to do some of the work for us.

 ### i.
 Compile the Overleaf thesis project with the merged .bib file